 - To audit both governmental and parliamentary documents.

-- To support EU education organisations.
+- To support EU education organizations.

 - To promote understanding of the rights of pluralism in the national systems of education.